bdcbqa314159/reading_books/TimeLine.md

 - Commodity Option Pricing - A Practicionner's Guide by Iain J. Clark
 - Modelling single-name and multi-name Credit Derivatives by Dominic O'Kane
 - Advanced Equity Derivatives - Volatility and Correlation by Sébastien Bossu
+- Stochastic Models for Prices Dynamics in Energy and Commodity Markets - An Infinite-Dimensional Perspective by Fred Espen Benth and Paul Krühner